 Ancient Quinoa – Seed or Grain?

-I’ve been surprised lately how many people I’ve talked to who are not yet familiar with quinoa (keen-wah).
-I thought I’d write a quick post to encourage anyone who has not tried it to do so.
+I’ve talked with people who are not yet familiar with quinoa (keen-wah) so I thought I’d write a quick post to encourage anyone who has not tried it to do so.
 This is one gluten-free super grain that you need to have in your diet.
-It cooks in just 18 minutes, is packed with nutrition and tastes terrific.
-Interestingly enough, 2013 has been declared the Year of Quinoa by the United Nations.
+It cooks in just 15-18 minutes.
+It’s packed with nutrition and tastes terrific.
+Plus 2013 has been declared the Year of Quinoa by the United Nations.

 How To Cook Quinoa

 The ratio is 1 cup of quinoa to 2 cups of liquid.
-You can use water for basic quinoa.
-Vegetable broth or chicken broth will add more flavor.
-Bring quinoa to a boil as you would rice.
-Use a small, 2 quart (half liter) saucepan.
-When quinoa comes to a boil, cover it with a tight fitting lid and turn the heat as low as it will go.
-I’ve discovered that 18 minutes of cooking works perfectly (even though packages list varying times).
+You can use water, vegetable broth or chicken broth.
+Use a small, 2-quart saucepan.
+When quinoa comes to a boil, cover it with a tight fitting lid and turn the heat to low.
+I’ve discovered that 18 minutes of cooking works perfectly for me (even though packages list varying times).

-When your timer goes off after 18 minutes, leave the pot covered and move to cool burner.
-Allow the quinoa to steam finish for about 8 minutes.
-Lastly, fluff with a fork and either dress to eat right away.
+When your timer goes off, leave the pot covered and move to a cool burner.
+Allow the quinoa to steam finish for about 7-8 minutes.
+Lastly, fluff with a fork and dress to eat right away.
 If you are cooking it for future use, spread it out on a rimmed baking sheet then package, cover tightly and refrigerate for up to 4 days.
 It freezes well too.

 Quinoa is very versatile.
 That’s why even for the two of us I cook a whole cup, because we can eat it in a variety of ways during the week.
 Here are a few ideas on how to enjoy your quinoa.

-- Simply season with salt and pepper, then sprinkle with a good olive oil or truffle oil and enjoy.
-Throw in some chopped chives or other fresh herbs for more color and flavor.
+- Simply season with salt and pepper, then sprinkle with a good olive oil and enjoy.
+Throw in some chopped chives or other fresh herbs for more color and flavor

 - Eat it for breakfast.
 Treat cooked quinoa like you would oatmeal.
 Add a little warmed milk, cow, almond, whatever you enjoy, and add dried fruit, fresh berries, or sliced bananas.
-Add a little honey for some natural sweetness.
+Add a little honey or maple syrup for natural sweetness.

 - Use cooked quinoa for a healthy chilled grain salad, like this quinoa tabouleh